nginxinc/kubernetes-ingress/docs/developer/debugging.md

 1. `make <image name> TARGET=debug`
 This option creates the debug NGINX Ingress Controller binary locally , then loads it into the container image.
 1. `make <image name> TARGET=debug-container`
-This builds the debuggable NIC binary in the container image
+This options builds the debug NGINX Ingress Controller binary directly inside the container image.

-The debug image will use a NIC binary which contains debug symbols and has [Delve](https://github.com/go-delve/delve) installed.
-This image also uses `/dlv` as the entrypoint.
+The debug NGINX Ingress Controller binary contains debug symbols and has [Delve](https://github.com/go-delve/delve) installed.
+It uses `/dlv` as its entrypoint.

-Example for building a Debian image with NGINX Plus on Arm64 which will be tagged as `local/nic-debian-plus:debug`:
+The following example builds a Debian image with NGINX Plus on ARM64,  tagged as `local/nic-debian-plus:debug`:

 ```shell
 make debian-image-plus TARGET=debug PREFIX=local/nic-debian-plus TAG=debug ARCH=arm64